 Figure Out the Sellers’ Unique Motivation

 Understanding why the sellers have put their home on the market is yet another powerful tool a buyer can bring to the negotiating table.
-Some sellers want a quick sale; others need time to find a home.
-Some are focused on price, others on certainty.
+Sometimes sellers choose their buyers based on their own unique motivations.
+For instance, some sellers want a quick sale.
+Others need time to find a home.
+Some are focused on price, or on certainty.
 There are so many intangibles.
 It takes a deep understanding to make a good deal for everyone.

 Write a Love Letter

 Sometimes, a heartfelt note from a potential buyer can make all the difference, even when the chances seem pretty slim.
 When it comes to showcasing your desire to buy a home, a letter with your unique reasons for loving the home, along with a bit about yourself, can truly impact the seller’s decision.
-However, don’t write a letter if it’s not genuine – that will come across to the seller.
+However, don’t write a letter if it’s not genuine.
+The sellers will notice that.
 Save love letters for when you’re really, truly, in love with the home.